 - Alnwick – known for its castle and the surrounding gardens, Alnwick is steeped in magic.
 Make sure to book in advance to dine in the world famous treetop restaurant.

-- Bamburgh - this stunning castle on the Northumbrian coast is well worth a visit, tempered by a beautiful sandy beach backdrop.
+- Bamburgh - this stunning castle on the Northumbrian coast is well worth a visit, the imposing structure is tempered by a beautiful sandy beach backdrop.

 - Lindisfarne - also known as Holy Island, is one of the most notable sites of early English Christianity.
 The monastery was built by Irish monks who settled here in 635.
 Don’t forget to check tidal times before trying to cross the causeway.